 What is Hamartoma?

-A hamartoma is a non-malignant type of tumor.
-The cells in this type of tumor resemble normal cells.
+A hamartoma is a non-malignant type of tumour.
+The cells in this type of tumour resemble normal cells.
 However, unlike normal, healthy cells, hamartoma cells are disorganized and have no function for the affected organ.
 A hamartoma may consist of one or more cell types.

 Hamartomas can develop anywhere in the body, although they are more commonly found in the lungs, digestive tract (especially the colon), mammary gland, and brain.
-The type of cells found in a hamartoma will depend on the area of the body affected.
+The type of cells found in a hamartoma will depend on the affected body area.
 Although hamartomas are not considered cancer, they can still cause damage by squeezing nearby structures such as other organs, nerves, or blood vessels.

 What is Teratoma?

 A teratoma is formed due to the abnormal development of embryonic tissues.
 Its growth begins even before the birth of the child.
-It is formed from germ cells that can grow into any tissue of the human body.
+It is formed from germ cells that can grow into any human body tissue.

 Teratomas are undifferentiated germ cell neoplasms of embryonic origin.
 Their development is based on the violation of differentiation and migration of primary germ cells.
-Therefore, teratomas are often localized in the glands.
-Tumors can also be located in the mediastinum, brain, sacrococcygeal area, and other anatomical regions.
-They are more frequently diagnosed in childhood or adolescence, and less frequently in adults or during intrauterine development.
+Therefore, teratomas are localized in the glands.
+Tumours can also be located in the mediastinum, brain, sacrococcygeal area, and other anatomical regions.
+They are more frequently diagnosed in childhood or adolescence and less frequently in adults or during intrauterine development.
 In the latter case, a large teratoma can hinder the development of the fetus and prevent natural childbirth.

-According to statistics, embryomas account for 24% to 36% of the total number of neoplasms in children, and 2.7-7% in adults.
+According to statistics, embryomas account for 24% to 36% of the total number of neoplasms in children and 2.7-7% in adults.
 They occur in boys and girls.
-Some neoplasms appear in the first years of the life of a child, while others “announce themselves” for the first time during the hormonal reorganization of the body.
+Some neoplasms appear in the first years of a child’s life, while others “announce themselves” for the first time during the hormonal reorganization of the body.

 Main Differences Between Hamartoma and Teratoma